Peter-32/H2O-AutoML-Evaluation/README.md

 ### Results

 - Target: Top 10% of submissions
-- Titanic: 76% (In the top 79% of submissions)
+- Titanic: 76% accuracy (In the top 79% of submissions)
-- MNIST: 96.1% (In the top 80% of submissions)
+- MNIST: 96.1% accuracy (In the top 80% of submissions)
-- Housing: 0.13 (In the top 44% of submissions)
+- Housing: 0.13 score (In the top 44% of submissions)

 ### Conclusion